Korean War Legacy Project

 Interviewer: Okay.
 Great.

-Mararac: Uhh what were other things?
-We also stood watch, I was there also when the passing of power to Kim Un and also the Rocket Launches that he did.
+Mararac: Uhh, what were other things?
+We also stood watch, I was there also when the passing of power to Kim Un and also the rocket launches that he did.

-Mararac: Usually it was when I would finish facilitating a meeting between high-ranking offices of the Swiss, the Sweeds, The Americans, and the Koreans and we came to some sort of agreement on something in particular and we moved in it and came to a disagreement and moved in a specific direction because it meant that I was involved in getting stuff done.
+Mararac: Usually it was when I would finish facilitating a meeting between high-ranking offices of the Swiss, the Swedes, The Americans, and the Koreans and we came to some sort of agreement on something in particular and we moved in it and came to a disagreement and moved in a specific direction because it meant that I was involved in getting stuff done.

 Interviewer: Great, great.
 So all this work, great work that you did, what was the impact of your service in Korea upon your life?

-Mararac: For me personally, the impact was experiencing a different culture and learning about this new culture, learning their language, trying to understand how they think or why they think the way they do.
-As far as my military service or what I provided to Korea, I was really just another link in the chain.
+Mararac: As far as my military service or what I provided to Korea, I was really just another link in the chain.
 There is someone that replaced me afterwards that I left and is continuing the same duties that I was responsible for.
 So I like knowing that I was a part of that big picture.

 Interviewer: Since you’ve been back in the states, have you been back to Korea?